Managerial finance: Managerial accounting techniques

-as well budget analytics more generally, where conditional budgeting may be explored in some settings.
+as well budget analytics more generally.

 (See also cash flow forecast and financial forecast.)

 Corporate finance techniques

 Managerial finance is, as above, also focused on the overall financial-structure of the business, including its realized impact on cash flow and profitability.
 It is thus interested in long-term revenue / business optimization, while also minimizing the potential impact of any financial shocks on short term performance.
-To accomplish these goals, managerial finance addresses techniques borrowed from Corporate finance, usually organized re the following:
+To accomplish these goals, managerial finance addresses techniques utilized in Corporate finance, usually organized re the following: